PierreMishra/weather-data-project/README.md

     <img src="images/api_swagger.png">
 </p>

-This project contains 4 main parts:
+* This project contains 4 main parts:
-1. Designing a data model to represent the weather data records using SQLAlchemy ORM and SQLite3 database.
+1. `data_model.py` - Designing a data model to represent the weather data records using SQLAlchemy ORM and SQLite3 database.
-`data_model.py`
-2. Processing and ingesting the weather data stored in the wx_data folder into the database.
+2. `data_ingestion.py` - Processing and ingesting the weather data stored in the wx_data folder into the database.
+3. `data_analysis.py` - Performing calculations on ingested weather station data
-3. Creating a Flask API and developing Swagger/OpenAPI documentation
+4. `api.py` - Creating a Flask API and developing Swagger/OpenAPI documentation

+I also defined some supporting functions and unit tests that are provided in the following modules:
+`functions.py` `unit_tests.py`

+All the python modules are located inside the `src` folder.

+The SQLite3 database is stored in database folder.
+Due to the GitHub size limits, the .db file contains empty data model.

+Data ingestion logs are stored in `db.log` file in the root folder.

 ### Getting Started